Foxborough Family Awaiting Approval on Loan to Buy House Back; Avoid Eviction

-Word spread quickly about the Hazeldine's plight from Foxborough to around the world and donations began pouring in, with over $42,000 raised as of last week.
+Word spread quickly about the Hazeldine's plight from Foxborough to around the world and donations began pouring in, with up to over $42,000 raised as of last week.

 Good news for the Hazeldines and all of their supporters is the Foxborough family has been pre-approved by Boston Community Capital for a loan of about $117,000 to buy their house back.

 “Nothing has been finalized," John said.
 "We went in Monday and we had their attorney with us.
 We did some paperwork and the attorney called us last night and asked us what we wanted to do.
 It’s kind of looking good.
 It’s just a matter of time.
 We’re trying to get it done before the 15th.”

 Friday, March 15th is the deadline that Direct Federal Credit Union of Needham, who currently owns the Spring Street property, has given the Hazeldines to move out of their Foxborough home.

 The deadline has been extended multiple times after Attorney General Martha Coakley's office stepped in and brokered an agreement between the Hazeldines and the bank.

 “It’s just been a long, ongoing painful process,” John said.
 “There’s been a lot of praying going on in this house in the past few years.”

 Read more by clicking here.